-A definite schedule of preventive maintenance should be inspections established to avoid breakdown, serious damage and extensive downtime.
+A definite schedule of preventive maintenance inspections should be established to avoid breakdown, serious damage and extensive downtime.
 The schedule will depend on operating conditions and experience with similar equipment.
 To assure adequate maintenance, and warranty consideration, it is essential that complete records be kept for each motor, including description and rating, maintenance schedule and repairs required or carried out.